 The CFS commissioned the High-Level Panel of Experts to issue a report on “Water for Food Security and Nutrition” for 2015.
-The PSM contributed actively in the consultations and in the development of the decision box, as well as in the negotiations that took place during the CFS in October 12 to 14, 2015.
-Water for Food Security and Nutrition is not being discussed during 2016.
+The PSM contributed actively in the consultations and in the development of the decision box, as well as in the negotiations that took place during the CFS in October 12-14, 2015.
+Water for Food Security and Nutrition is not being discussed in the current biennium.

 - Casare Kantarama, Vice President, East African Farmers Federation